davi-mbatista/davi-mbatista/README.md

 Well, "Start" is a template repo that aims to simplify starting new projects based on the "Webpack + framework" formula.
 It covers some of the basics of development and production building with an easy-to-follow and easy-to-change project structure.
 At the moment it supports Vanilla JS, React, Preact, Svelte, and Lit-html.
 (They all live separated branches in the same repo).
 [Here is a talk that
 I gave in Berlin about webpack](https://github.com/davi-mbatista/davi-mbatista/raw/master/misc/webpack-wants-to-be-your-friend.pdf).

+#### Svelte+Tailwind (also based on start template) - [Repository](https://github.com/davi-mbatista/svelte-tailwind)
+Another small template project exploring a setup using TailwindCSS and Svelte.
+Give it a try!

 ### Polytimer: [Live](https://polytimer.rocks) - [Repository](https://github.com/davi-mbatista/polytimer):